deskbookers/sdk-javascript/README.md

-# sdk-javascript
+# Deskbookers JavaScript SDK
-JavaScript SDK for Deskbookers API (WORK IN PROGRESS)
+JavaScript library to connect to the Deskbookers API.
+Available to use server-side or client-side.

 ## Installation
 ```bash